hashicorp/nomad/website/source/docs/job-specification/resources.html.md

 ## `resources` Examples

 The following examples only show the `resources` stanzas.
-Remember that the `resources` Remember that the `resources` stanza is only valid in the placements listed above.
+Remember that the `resources` stanza is only valid in the placements listed above.

 ### Disk Space